Ruxpins/yolo-hotdog-classifier/README.md

 # YOLO Hotdog Classifier
+***Claude wrote this read.me and did some of the work because I'm lazy.
+Feel free to let me know if you have issues***

 A computer vision model that classifies images as either "hotdog" or "not hotdog", inspired by the Silicon Valley TV show.
 This project uses YOLOv8 for image classification.